Highwood Hospital - Brentwood, Essex

 The rest of the site - the administration block, former school rooms, and a cluster of long-term geriatric wards – stemmed from the building's beginnings in 1904, though were still in use at the time of my visit, and so remained unexplored.

 Before my visit, I knew little of Highwood's past, and it was certainly the smallest and least conspicuous of the many hospitals that once served the local area.
-Its squat water tower was invisible from the surrounding streets, while its layout and design were supremely suburban - five oversized cottages prettily arranged around a couple of large greens (perhaps owing something to Ebenezer Howard and his Garden Cities manifesto, which achieved some prominence around this time).
+Its squat water tower was invisible from the surrounding streets, while its layout and design were supremely suburban - five oversized cottages prettily arranged around a couple of large greens (perhaps owing something to Ebenezer Howard and his Garden Cities manifesto).

 The later addition of "Little Highwood" was similarly unassuming, though far less pleasing - a series of single-storey constructions that more closely resembled the kind of cheap, temporary housing slung up across the country in the immediate postwar years.